jjg/rain-psp/journal.md

 The other upside of this serial connection is that it leaves the clusterboard's ethernet port open, so the machine could be tethered to a larger network with a high-speed connection.

-Semi-related I found a way to configure the display by editing the boot.txt file on the Pi's SD card.
+Semi-related I found a way to configure the display by editing the config.txt file on the Pi's SD card.
 Just add this to the end:

 ```
 max_usb_current=1